Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Edit features using feature forms/README.md

 * FieldFormElement
 * GroupFormElement
 * ServiceFeatureTable
+* ServiceGeodatabase

 ## About the data

-This sample uses a feature forms enabled [web-map](https://www.arcgis.com/home/item.html?id=516e4d6aeb4c495c87c41e11274c767f) which contains fictional places in San Diego of various hotels, resturants, shopping centers with relevant reviews and ratings.
+This sample uses a feature forms enabled [Feature Form Places web map](https://www.arcgis.com/home/item.html?id=516e4d6aeb4c495c87c41e11274c767f), which contains fictional places in San Diego of various hotels, restaurants, and shopping centers, with relevant reviews and ratings.

 ## Additional information

 Follow the [tutorial](https://doc.arcgis.com/en/arcgis-online/create-maps/create-form-mv.htm) to create your own form using the Map Viewer.
-This sample uses the FeatureForm and GeoViewCompose Toolkit modules to be able to implement a Composable MapView which displays a Composable FeatureForm UI.
+This sample uses the Feature Form Toolkit component.
+For information about setting up the toolkit, as well as code for the underlying component, visit [ArcGIS Maps SDK for Swift Toolkit](https://github.com/ArcGIS/arcgis-maps-sdk-swift-toolkit).

 ## Tags

-compose, edits, feature, feature forms, form, toolkit
+edits, feature, feature forms, form, toolkit